nkbt/react-component-router/README.md

 ## Development and testing

-Currently is being developed and tested with the latest stable `Node 5` on `OSX` and `Windows`.
+Currently is being developed and tested with the latest stable `Node 7` on `OSX`.
-Should be ok with Node 4, but not guaranteed.

-To run example covering all `ReactComponentRouter` features, use `npm start`, which will compile `src/example/Example.js`
+To run example covering all `ReactComponentRouter` features, use `npm start`, which will compile `example/index.js`

 ```bash
 git clone git@github.com:nkbt/react-component-router.git